Daniel-Hillman/kawaii-calculator/README.md

 A cute and functional calculator web application with a kawaii (Japanese "cute") aesthetic.
 This calculator features a minimalist design with subtle animations and a delightful user experience.

+## 🌟 Live Demo

+Try the calculator right now: [Kawaii Calculator Live Demo](https://daniel-hillman.github.io/kawaii-calculator/)

+No installation required - just click the link above to start using the calculator in your browser!

 ## Features

 - ✨ Sleek, modern, and kawaii design